 Beneficiaries receiving grant funding under the S&E Regional Operational Programme 2014-2020 include public sector, academic and private sector organisations in the Southern & Eastern region, such as: Local Authorities, State Agencies, Universities, Institutes of Technology, Local Enterprise Offices, micro-enterprises, medium sized and large enterprises.
-Lists of operations and beneficiaries will be updated on a six-monthly basis on the Southern Regional Assembly's website with the first list to be published later in 2017.
+Lists of operations and beneficiaries will be updated on a six-monthly basis on the Southern Regional Assembly's website.